Amog-OS/AmogOS/README.md

 - Custom wallpapers and start menu icon that can be found in `~/Pictures/.amogOS/`. (or download them [here](https://github.com/Amog-OS/AmogOS-Wallpapers))
 - Grey color palette to match Among Us.
 - Custom neofetch logo.
-- [MCPI Reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) (It's recommended you use the included `gMCPIL` launcher to launch the game).
+- [MCPI Reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) (It's recommended you use the included "gMCPIL" launcher to launch the game).
 - Uses Openbox WM and LXDE, allowing you to switch to 2 desktop spaces with the scroll wheel, similar to macOS.
-- [among-sus](https://git.sr.ht/~martijnbraam/among-sus), an open-source among us alternative playable in terminal (use `among-sus-server` to host a localhost server and `among-sus` to connect to a server hosted on the current device, or `nc <ip on your LAN network>` to join a game on your network).
+- [among-sus](https://git.sr.ht/~martijnbraam/among-sus), an open-source among us alternative playable in terminal (use "among-sus-server" to host a localhost server and `among-sus` to connect to a server hosted on the current device, or `nc <ip on your LAN network>` to join a game on your network).
 - [DollarSkip](https://github.com/CleanMachine1/DollarSkip), a simple C app to ignore `$` signs inputted at the start of a command, for copying commands from online tutorials.
 - ncdu and tldr.
 - Pi-Apps x86 for the x64 build.
 - -69% compliance with the [ඞSUSඞ](https://en.m.wikipedia.org/wiki/Single_UNIX_Specification) specification.

 ### RPI only features, not present on x86_64 build
-- 64-bit kernel enabled by default for speed, as well as to enable Wine support on RPI 3.
+- 64-bit kernel enabled by default for speed, as well as to enable Wine support on devices earlier than the Raspberry Pi 4.
 - Preinstalled CommanderPi, piwiz, Box86, Pi Power Tools, pi-apps, Colour Emoji Font, Stacer, legendary launcher (to replace Epic Games Launcher), and a 64-bit container to run aarch64 apps.
 - Wine + box86 preinstalled for x86 windows syscall translation.
 - piKiss and Pi-Apps preinstalled so you can install some games and also A M O N G U S.